Mrowa96/react-starter/README.md

 ## Information for developers

 - In scripts you should import modules by `import xxx from @/xxx`. `@` is resolving to `src` directory.
-- In styles you should import styles by `@import 'xxx.pcss';`.
+- In styles you could import global styles by `@import 'xxx.scss';`.
 It will resolve to `src/styles` directory.
 - When `NODE_ENV` will be equal to `development` only one favicon will be generated - for better performance.
 - Component stories have to be placed in `ComponentName.stories.tsx` file.

 ### Recommended plugins to VSCode

 - ESLint
-- postcss-sugarss-language
 - npm Intellisense
 - Path Intellisense
 - Prettier - Code formatter